dirkjanfaber/node-red-contrib-eskomsepush/README.md

 If the _test_ checkbox has been selected, test data for the specified area will be fetched instead of the actual schedule.
 This is useful when debugging.

+### Inputs

+The input side is not needed in most cases.
+The node will output its status every ten minutes and won't update the information it gets from the API more often.
+The input node however can be used to overrule this behaviour.
+When inserting a timestamp, the node will output the latest information it got and re-calculate all fields.

+There are also special strings that can be injected as payload to force updates:

+- `allowance` - for retrieving the latest API count values
+- `stage` - for retrieving the latest active load shedding stage
+- `area` - for retrieving the latest schedule information

+So usually there is no reason to connect anything to the input.
+It is only needed if you want to have more control over the node.

 ### Outputs

 The note has two outputs.
 In most cases, the first (upper) output will be used.